How to hire user research labs on the Digital Marketplace

 2. Set evaluation criteria

 You must tell suppliers how you’re going to evaluate them.
 When you publish your requirements, you need to set the weightings you’ll use for evaluation.
-You must evaluate on technical competence, eg whether they have the facilities you need, and price.
+You must evaluate on technical competence, for example whether they have the facilities you need.

 Read about how to set your evaluation criteria.